-- 1. You can get a fast coverage decision only if you are asking for coverage for medical care or an item you have not yet received.
+- You can get a fast coverage decision only if you are asking for coverage for medical care or an item you have not yet received.
 (You cannot get a fast coverage decision if your request is about payment for medical care or an item you already got.) - 2.
-You can get a fast coverage decision only if the standard 14 calendar day deadline could cause serious harm to your health or hurt your ability to function. - If your provider says that you need a fast coverage decision, we will automatically give you one. - If you ask for a fast coverage decision without your provider's support, we will decide if you get a fast coverage decision. - o If we decide that your health does not meet the requirements for a fast coverage decision, we will send you a letter.
-We will also use the standard 14 calendar day deadline instead. - This letter will tell you that if your provider asks for the fast coverage decision, we will automatically give a fast coverage decision. - The letter will also tell how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of a fast coverage decision.
-For more information about the process for making complaints, including fast complaints, see Section 10 on page 179.
+You can get a fast coverage decision only if the standard 14 calendar day deadline (or the 72 hour deadline for Medicare Part B prescription drugs) could cause serious harm to your health or hurt your ability to function. - If your provider says that you need a fast coverage decision, we will automatically give you one. - If you ask for a fast coverage decision without your provider's support, we will decide if you get a fast coverage decision. - If we decide that your health does not meet the requirements for a fast coverage decision, we will send you a letter.
+We will also use the standard 14 calendar day deadline (or the 72 hour deadline for Medicare Part B prescription drugs) instead. - This letter will tell you that if your provider asks for the fast coverage decision, we will automatically give a fast coverage decision. - The letter will also tell how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of a fast coverage decision.
+For more information about the process for making complaints, including fast complaints, see Section 10 on page 176.